wakingrufus/spring-funk/docs/testing_custom_dsls.md

 ---
 # Testing Custom DSLs

-Custom DSLs can be used in Test Spring Boot applications and tested via `@SpringBootTest`, but spring-dsl-test provides a test fixture that facilitates faster tests which can share a test class.
+Custom DSLs can be used in Test Spring Boot applications and tested via `@SpringBootTest`, but spring-funk-test provides a test fixture that facilitates faster tests which can share a test class.
 To use it, use the `testDslApplication` function.
 This function takes a list of initializers to run.
 Pass your initializer you want to test in here.

 ### Example
 ```kotlin